woojiahao/Taiga/docs/argument_types.md

 ArgumentMix cannot have the same argument type passed to it.

 #### Mandatory Checks {docsify-ignore}
+* **failReason** - Reason that is displayed to the user when the argument mix does not find any match
 * **arguments** - List of argument types to check for

 ### ChangeLog